-Our algorithm was validated with a subset of the machines that are currently being used in the production plans of a wood furniture industry.
+The proposed algorithm has been validated with a subset of the machines that are currently being used in the production plans of a wood furniture industry.
 These machines are: rip saw for edging and ripping I (RS-I), abrasive calibrating machine (ACM), veneer slicers (VS), rip saw for edging and ripping II (RS-II), and commissioning system for large boards (CSLB).
 Data of 1,500 different custom pieces of furniture, that have been build in the factory along several years, have been used to generate the examples sets.
-The dimensions of each of the pieces was obtained and then, for each of the machines, the processing time was measured.
+The dimensions of each of the pieces were obtained and then, for each of the machines, the processing time was measured.
+These times are very noisy because many of the operations require some kind of manipulation by an operator and, also, because this operator has to measure the times manually.